-Artemis keeps a deny list to keep track of packages that are not trusted and a allow list for trusted packages.
+Artemis keeps a black list to keep track of packages that are not trusted and a white list for trusted packages.
 By default both lists are empty, meaning any serializable object is allowed to be deserialized.
-If an object whose class matches one of the packages in deny list, it is not allowed to be deserialized.
-If it matches one in the allow list the object can be deserialized.
-If a package appears in both deny list and allow list, the one in deny list takes precedence.
-If a class neither matches with deny list nor with the allow list, the class deserialization will be denied unless the allow list is empty (meaning the user doesn't specify the allow list at all).
+If an object whose class matches one of the packages in black list, it is not allowed to be deserialized.
+If it matches one in the white list the object can be deserialized.
+If a package appears in both black list and white list, the one in black list takes precedence.
+If a class neither matches with black list nor with the white list, the class deserialization will be denied unless the white list is empty (meaning the user doesn't specify the white list at all).